rhysd/cargo-husky/README.md

 ## How It Works

-cargo-husky sets Git hook automatically on running tests by using [build scripts][].
+cargo-husky sets Git hook automatically on running tests by [cargo's build script feature][build scripts].

 Build scripts are intended to be used for building third-party non-Rust code such as C libraries.
 They are automatically run on compiling crates.

 If `cargo-husky` crate is added to `dev-dependencies` section, it is compiled at running tests.
 At the timing, [build script](./build.rs) is run and sets Git hook automatically.
+The build script find the `.git` directory to put hooks based on `$OUT_DIR` environment variable which is automatically set by `cargo`.

 cargo-husky puts Git hook file only once for the same version.
 When it is updated to a new version, it overwrites the existing hook by detecting itself was updated.